 - Intestinal inflammation

-Because of all the consequences that a lack of certain vitamins can cause makes having a healthy and varied diet essential.
-Not consuming just one type of food but a variety will make your body able to take advantage of the benefits of each one so that they act synergistically in the proper functioning of every body part.
+Because of all the consequences that constitute the effects of Vitamin D deficiency, a healthy and varied diet is essential.
+Consuming a variety of food will encourage your body to take advantage of the benefits of each one so that they cooperate synergistically in the proper functioning of every body part.

-It is necessary for you to consult a nutritionist.
+You should consult with a nutritionist to help guide you.
 Remember that your body is not the same as anyone else’s.
-Nor does it need the same amounts of type of nutrients as someone else’s.
-We are all different and need a specific diet.
+Nor does it need the same amounts of nutrients as someone else’s.
+We’re all different and we need a specific diet.

 The diseases we mentioned above are very serious.
 Don’t wait until it’s too late.
-Start today by choosing healthier.
+Start today by choosing to adopt healthier habits.
 If you have small children, you should encourage them to have a rich and healthy diet.
 They can’t eat whatever they want or what’s easiest just because they’re young.

 Invest in your health and that of your loved ones today.
 Your body will reward it by being healthy and resistant.
 Good habits will allow your body to withstand the passage of time without undue deterioration.

-Always consult a professional that has studied the topic for years.
-Don’t listen to unproved advice that can be harmful to you later.
+Always consult an experience professional in the topic at hand.
+Don’t listen to dubious advice that might turn out to be harmful to you later.

 It’s important to know that vitamin supplements should only be consumed in a real case of deficiency.
-Remember that too much is not recommended either and harms your body.
+Remember that too much is not recommended either.
+In fact, it can harm your body.